 On this page

 In addition to council tax reduction, there may other ways to reduce your council tax bill.
-If you might be eligible you should apply even if you also get council tax reduction.
+If you might be eligible you should ask for a discount, even if you also get council tax reduction.
 Read more about other ways to reduce your council tax.

 To get council tax reduction you must: